alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

 [Twitter/x](https://twitter.com/_Alefram_) or send me an [email](mailto:fraumalex@gmail.com) to update this post.
 I would appreciate it.

-You can check the full code [here](https://github.com/alefram/notebooks/blob/master/inverse_kinematics.ipynb)
+You can check the full Jupyter notebook [here](https://github.com/alefram/notebooks/blob/master/inverse_kinematics.ipynb)

 I hope this has been helpful, and don't forget to share it with anyone who needs it.